Library Match

 Creating Unification Variables

 A final useful ingredient in tactic crafting is the ability to allocate new unification variables explicitly.
-Tactics like eauto introduce unification variable internally to support flexible proof search.
+Tactics like eauto introduce unification variables internally to support flexible proof search.
 While eauto and its relatives do backward reasoning, we often want to do similar forward reasoning, where unification variables can be useful for similar reasons.

 Before we are ready to write a tactic, we can try out its ingredients one at a time.